parkpow/platerec-documentation/source/index.html.md

 # Statistics

 Get number of recognition calls done during the current month.
+This API is for **Snapshot Cloud only**.
+For Snapshot SDK, use the [info API](#sdk-version).

 ### HTTP Request